RayhanFadhlan/lockedin-network/README.md

-# MILESTONE 1 IF3110 2024/2025
+# MILESTONE 2 IF3110 2024/2025

 ## Web Application Description
-LockedIn is a web-based platform designed to assist job seekers and companies in the recruitment process.
-Job seekers can search for job listings, apply for relevant positions, and track their application history.
-Companies can post job openings, manage incoming applications, and make decisions regarding applications.
-This application is designed with core functionalities to support an efficient and transparent recruitment system.
+LockedIn is a web-based platform designed as a social media that allows every user to connect each other.
+Every user can share information about their work history, skill, and post.
+They also can connect with other users and send private messages securely.
+Everytime a new post or chat come, they will receive a notification about it.
+This web is designed with core functionalities to support an efficient and transparent communication or connection for all users.

 ## Installation Instructions
 1. Install requirements